Overview

 S0.
 Single-Stage Stochastic

 Before embarking on two- and multi-stage cases, it is very instructive to study the context of a single stage, without a preceding deterministic stage as was presented in the theoretical section Stochastic, multistage programming.
-This context brings out the important concepts of the following scenarios: Expected Value for the Mean (EVM), Expected Value of the Stochastic Solution (EVSS), and Expected Value with Perfect Information (EVPI).
-Then, we can fully appreciate the importance of different stochastic models, and their comparison with deterministic ones.
+This context brings out the important concepts of the following scenarios (see Example S0a for the definitions): Expected Value for the Mean (EVM), Expected Value of the Stochastic Solution (EVSS), and Expected Value with Perfect Information (EVPI), where \[ \mathrm{EVM} \le \mathrm{EVSS} \le \mathrm{EVPI}. \] Based on these, there are two quantities that can then be used to fully appreciate the importance of different stochastic models, and their comparison with deterministic ones.

 The most basic way of accounting for randomness is to consider the average, or expected value, of a given uncertain quantity.
 For constraints, expectations are not useful, because protection against the average outcome generally produces a low level of protection.
 For that reason, we consider problems in which the expectation appears only in the objective, \[ \min_x \mathbb{E}_z \left[ f(x,z) \right], \tag{1}\] where \(x\) is the decision variable, and \(z\) is a random variable.